QuaidCodes/quaidtahir.com/README.md

 This is my personal portfolio website designed to showcase my skills, projects, and experience through a clean and modern user interface.

-## Features

-- Fully responsive layout that works seamlessly on both desktop and mobile devices
-- Smooth animations and transitions to enhance user experience
-- Dedicated project showcase section with detailed descriptions
-- Contact form with client-side validation for easy communication
-- Support for light and dark mode themes (optional)

 ## Technology Stack

 - **Next.js:** Used as the React framework to enable server-side rendering and static site generation for improved performance and SEO